fentontaylor/benchmark_compare/README.md

   "message": "Hello, World!"
 }
 ```
-The apache benchmark tool was used to send 10,000 requests to the APIs with a concurrency level of 1 (one request at a time).
+The apache benchmark tool was used to send 10,000 requests to the APIs with a concurrency level of 1 (one request at a time). with the command `ab -n 10000 -c 1 http://<localhost:port>/`.
 Here are the results from best to worst.

 #### 1. Express
 ```